wobo-gavin/repo0312/docs/faq.rst

 ==================================

 cURL offer a huge number of `customizable options <http://us1.php.net/curl_setopt>`_.
-While /* Replaced /* Replaced /* Replaced Guzzle */ */ */ normalizes many of these options across different adapters, there are times when you need to set custom cURL options.
+While /* Replaced /* Replaced /* Replaced Guzzle */ */ */ normalizes many of these options across different handlers, there are times when you need to set custom cURL options.
 This can be accomplished by passing an associative array of cURL settings in the **curl** key of the **config** request option.